Blaze-coder3/House-Price-Prediction/README.md

 This documentation provides a comprehensive overview of the House Price Prediction project, detailing data processing steps, model training techniques, and evaluation metrics.
 Users can refer to the respective sections for a deeper understanding of the project workflow and implementation details.

----

-You can copy this documentation structure to your GitHub repository README.md file and expand upon each section as necessary.
+## Usage
+You can run the Jupyter Notebook here or clone the repository and execute the code locally.

+## Contributors
+A Syed Khwaja